mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ---

 ### Refresh
-Two **data refresh** options allow you to empty the cache of the currently concerned data before requesting fresh data from the web service. you can request to refresh your current sheet/Excel table, or all sheets/Excel table from all related databases/underlying web services.
+Two **data refresh** options allow you to empty the cache of the currently concerned data before requesting fresh data from the web service.
+You can request to refresh your current sheet/Excel table, or all sheets/Excel table from all related databases/underlying web services.

 ![DLM Excel-Addin get data overview](/dotstatsuite-documentation/images/dlm-excel-addin-17.png)